HMC-MIR/HSTW/README.md

 ## Citation

 Claire Chang, Thaxter Shaw, Arya Goutam, Christina Lau, Mengyi Shan, and TJ Tsai.
 "Parameter-Free Ordered Partial Match Alignment with Hidden State Time Warping."
 Applied Sciences, 12(8): 3783, 2022.

+### Acknowledgments

+This material is based upon work supported by the National Science Foundation under Grant No. 1948531.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.